DataMa-Solutions/docs/core_app/new/interface/header/header.md

-Don't hesitate to contact us if you need any other connexion with your data.
+Don't hesitate to contact us if you need any other connections to your data.